ThomasDmnc/Vite-Front-Template/README.md

-# React + Vite
+# React + Vite Front Template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Minimal template setup to get React with Vite and TailwindCss.

-Currently, two official plugins are available:
+This setup offers by default an Auth Context for Sign Up, Log In and Log Out users on the front-end.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+Using LocalStorage to store the JWT token generated from the back end.

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Please do create a `.env` file and add `VITE_API_URL` for the URL of your node backend.